wayne0419/GPURayTracing/README.md

 ### Metal

-Metal material indlucde shiny metal and fuzzy metal.
+Metal material include shiny metal and fuzzy metal.

 The difference between them is that for fuzzy metal, a small random shift is applied to the target of the reflected ray.